8 Ways CBT Can Improve Your Relationship

 Try it: If you're interested in learning more about the Moderate Drinking program, information is available here.
 You can also consult the PsychologyToday.com directory to find a therapist who provides Behavioral Couples Therapy for alcohol use disorders.

 Furthermore, most couples have somewhat different parenting styles, with one partner more lenient and the other more of the disciplinarian.
 A child's intense struggles will tend to amplify these differences, leading to conflict between the parents.
 At the end of the night when the kids are finally in bed and both parents just want to unwind, they may instead find themselves arguing about how best to help their child.
-Thus they may feel like their reserves are exhausted, with little left to give their child or each other.
+Thus they may feel like their reserves are exhausted, with little left for their child or each other.

 The American Academy of Child and Adolescent Psychiatry recommends CBT as a first-line approach for treating many childhood conditions, including anxiety and OCD.
 Similarly, the American Academy of Sleep Medicine recommends behavioral treatments for sleep problems in infants and children, which can help both the child and the parents sleep through the night.